 You can choose any of the grills listed above and go home with a terrific deal.
 Excellent BBQ performance can be extracted from any of these pellet grills.
-However, we feel that the solid foundational backbone and extra tech features give the Traeger Grills a narrow win in every segment.
+However, we feel that the solid foundational backbone and extra tech features give the Traeger Grills a narrow win in the mid and large segments and Pit Boss captures the portable segment win.
 Apart from the name recognition of the brand of Traeger, their grills are conceived with thought and deliver excellent performance in different cooking workloads.

 With that said, if you are looking to get started with pellet grills and need something within your budget that offers sterling performance without much in terms of grills, the Pit Boss line of pellet grills can also be a perspicacious choice.
 These products can really be your doorway to achieving BBQ bliss.

 Still wondering about other brands compared to Traeger?
 Check out our other Traeger Comparisons.

 Q: Is Pit Boss Owned by Traeger?

 A: Pit Boss and Traeger are two completely separate companies.
 Pit Boss is owned by the parent company Danson’s Inc. which owns numerous brands such as Pit Boss, Louisiana Grills, Country Smokers and A-Maze-N Smoking Products to name a few.
 Today Traeger is currently owned by Private Equity Firm Trilantic Capital Partners and is managed by CEO Jeremy Andrus.

 Q: Can you use Pit Boss Pellets in a Traeger